 In the test there are three synchronous cells: Cell 1, Cell 2 and Cell 3.
 Cell 1 is the reference as well as the PCell.
 Cell 2 and Cell 3 are the neighbour cells.
 All 3 cells are on the same RF channel in FR1.

-The test consists of three consecutive time intervals, with duration of T1, T2 and T3.
-Cell 1 is active in T1, T2 and T3, whilst Cell 2 and Cell 3 are activated only in the beginning of T2.
-Cell 2 is active until the end of T3, and Cell 3 is active until the end of T2.
-The beginning of the time interval T2 shall be aligned with the first PRS positioning subframe of a positioning occasion in the reference cell.
-Cell 1 transmits PRS in T2, while Cell 2 transmits PRS only in T3, and Cell 3 transmits PRS only in T2.
+The test consists of two consecutive time intervals, with duration of T1 and T2.
+During time duration T1, the UE shall not have any timing information of Cell 2 and Cell 3.
+All three cells transmit PRS during T2.

 Note: The information on when PRS is muted is conveyed to the UE using PRS muting information.

 The NR-DL-TDOA-ProvideAssistanceData as defined in TS 37.355 [34, clause 6.5.12.1], shall be provided to the UE during T1.
-The last TTI containing the NR-DL-TDOA-ProvideAssistanceData shall be provided to the UE T ms before the start of T2, where T = [150 ms] is the maximum processing time of the DL-TDOA assistance data and location information request.
+The last TTI containing the NR-DL-TDOA-ProvideAssistanceData shall be provided to the UE T ms before the start of T2, where T = 50 ms is the maximum processing time of the DL-TDOA assistance data and location information request.

+The beginning of the time interval T2 shall be aligned with the beginning of the first MG instance containing the PRS resources.

 The UE is configured with measurement gap pattern ID # 24 or #0 before T2.